 What does all this mean?
 Essentially, if you’re running low on electrolytes, your performance is going to suffer.
 Taking steps to replace all of your electrolytes — sodium, potassium, magnesium, calcium and chloride — is an important step to getting the most out of your body on match day.

 Are there any studies that back this up?

 Glad you asked!
 We recently published a blog post about a study in Spain that examined the effects of electrolyte supplementation on endurance performance.
 Check out the original blog post for greater detail, but a summary is below:

-The study: Researchers at UCJC divided 26 medium-distance triathletes into two groups.
-The first group completed a half-Ironman race (1.2 mile/1.9k swim, 56 mile/90k bike, and 13.1 mile/21.1k run) consuming sports drink as they usually would, but also consuming SaltStick Caps in order to replace sodium lost through sweat.
+The study: Researchers at UCJC divided 26 triathletes into two groups.
+The first group completed a medium-distance triathlon (the segments added up to approximately a 2K swim, 90K bike and 21K run) consuming sports drink as they usually would, but also consuming SaltStick Caps in order to replace sodium lost through sweat.
 The second group completed the same distance while consuming sports drink as they usually would, but they received a placebo capsule with no extra sodium.
 Researchers were aiming to replace about 70 percent of sodium in the first group, but only about 20 percent in the second group, the sole difference due to the electrolyte capsules.